alexanderepstein/Bash-Snippets/README.md

 Provides a way to watch youtube videos from the terminal.

 Valid input is the name of the channel whose videos you wish to view.
-For example, you would run "youtubeviewer pewdiepie" to watch recent videos by pewdiepie.
+For example, you would run ```youtubeviewer pewdiepie``` to watch recent videos by pewdiepie.

 You can use any video player you want to, simply input the name into the program.